Part III

 6. Offer it what it needs — internally.

-If the charge stays live after you finish, don’t rush back to activity.
-Move, hydrate, and orient until the intensity settles.
+If the intensity stays live after you finish, don’t rush back to activity.
+Move, hydrate, and orient until it settles.

 Dialogue With the Shadow